andreialecu/ngx-material-luxon/README.md

 ### Specifying the first day of the week

-Luxon does not support have built-in support for returning the first day of the week of the current locale.
-However, the library allows overriding it via an optional hook.
+Luxon does not have built-in support for returning the first day of the week of the current locale.

+However, this library allows overriding it via an optional hook.

 Example: